SarTzortzis/aui/README.md

 # Long-Term Vision

-The goal of AUI is not to replace Angular Material.
+AUI is not trying to replace Angular Material.

-The goal is to become the internal platform powering an ecosystem of business software.
+Its goal is to become a complete application platform for building modern business software.

 Every production application strengthens the platform.